 [RELATED: Steve Ditko 1927-2018]

 After a multi-armed melee with Doctor Octopus ends in defeat, Spider-Man was pinned beneath tons of industrial rubble… and his hope quickly waned.
 Across a series of simple-yet-impactful pages, Spider-Man summoned every ounce of his resolve to keep trying despite crushing odds.
 With every shred of his super-strength, and the spirits of Aunt May and Uncle Ben by his side, Spidey freed himself from certain death after nearly throwing it in.
-Not only was this a testament to his character, it was a powerful lesson too: You will face defeat.
-You will want to give up.
-But every bit of power that you have comes from within, and it is enough.
+Not only was this a testament to his character—it was a powerful lesson too.

 Ditko and Lee’s imaginative partnership also introduced Spider-Man’s rogues’ gallery, a dozen or so Super Villains that have consistently menaced the Web-Slinger for five decades and running.

-In Spidey’s first Annual, Ditko brought his signature oddness to this gaggle of super-powered foes, all aligned to take down Spider-Man as the “Sinister Six.”
-Their first assembly?
-Doctor Octopus, Electro, Kraven the Hunter, Mysterio, Sandman, and the Vulture.
+In Spidey’s first Annual, Ditko brought his signature oddness to a gaggle of super-powered foes, Doctor Octopus, Electro, Kraven the Hunter, Mysterio, Sandman, and the Vulture, all aligned to take down Spider-Man as the “Sinister Six.”
 With Doc Ock at the helm, the Daily Bugle’s Betty Brant and Aunt May were taken hostage to invoke the hero.
 And the plan worked—too well.
-In a series of splashy, cityscape battles, Spider-Man made short work of each contender, a disappointing blow to Doc Ock’s ego, and further fuel to the foul fire that assembled the Sinister Six in the first place.
+In a series of splashy, cityscape battles, Spider-Man made short work of each contender, a disappointing blow to Doc Ock’s ego, and further fuel to the foul fire that assembled the Sinister Six.

 We know that Spider-Man’s beginnings came on the heels of tragedy, more specifically the death of his Uncle Ben by an armed robber.
 But perhaps an even more brutal blow was the death of Gwen Stacy, Peter’s first love, and the woman who inspired his courage.